 Continuous internal pedestrian walkways shall be provided to connect off-street surface parking areas with the primary entrances of main buildings.

-At least one (1) pedestrian walkway with a minimum width of five feet (5’) shall be provided from the internal pedestrian walkway network to any public sidewalk system, pedestrian path, or trail.
-In the case of corner lots, connections shall be made to the sidewalks, pedestrian paths, or trails of both streets.
+At least one (1) pedestrian walkway with a minimum width of five feet (5’) shall be provided from the internal pedestrian walkway network to any public walkway system, pedestrian path, or trail.
+In the case of corner lots, connections shall be made to the pedestrian paths, or trails of both streets.

 All internal pedestrian walkways shall be distinguished from driving surfaces through the use of durable, low-maintenance surface materials such as pavers, bricks, or scored/stamped concrete or asphalt.